Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

-# Developer’s Guide
+---
+uid: api_index
+---

+# FBX Exporter scripting API

+The FBX Exporter package includes an API that allows you to write C# scripts and applications to handle FBX export processes based on your custom needs.

+> [!NOTE]
+> While technically possible, it's not recommended to use the API for FBX import, as it wasn't designed for such a use case.

+## Get started

+This section points out the base elements you need to know to get started with the FBX Exporter API.
+[Example scripts](#example-scripts) and [additional resources](#additional-resources) are also provided below.

+### Export to FBX

+To export Unity GameObjects to FBX, use the [`ModelExporter` class](xref:UnityEditor.Formats.Fbx.Exporter.ModelExporter).
-As a developer, you have access to the FBX Exporter from C# scripting.
-You can use the basic API by providing a single GameObject or a list of GameObjects.
+Depending on the method, you can specify a single GameObject or a list of GameObjects to export to FBX.

+### Convert to FBX Prefab Variant

+To convert a GameObject hierarchy to an FBX Prefab Variant, use the The [`ConvertToNestedPrefab` class](xref:UnityEditor.Formats.Fbx.Exporter.ConvertToNestedPrefab).

-## Managing export settings
+### Use custom export settings

-To use custom export settings, you can create and pass an instance of `ExportModelOptions` class with modified settings.

-If you don't pass any export settings, Unity uses default export settings to export the GameObjects to the FBX file.
+To use custom export settings, create and pass an instance of [`ExportModelOptions` class](xref:UnityEditor.Formats.Fbx.Exporter.ExportModelOptions) with modified settings.
+If you don't pass any export settings, Unity uses default export settings.

-## Calling the FBX Exporter

-You can call the FBX Exporter from C# using methods found in the [UnityEditor.Formats.Fbx.Exporter](UnityEditor.Formats.Fbx.Exporter.html) namespace, for example:
+### Export FBX at runtime

+By default, the FBX Exporter is Editor only and the FBX SDK bindings are not included in builds.
+To enable FBX export at runtime, you have to perform some Editor configuration and custom scripting.

+1. Include the FBX SDK bindings in the build: go to **Edit** > **Project Settings** > **Player** > **Other Settings** > **Script Compilation** > **Scripting Define Symbols** and add `FBXSDK_RUNTIME` to the list.
+1. Script a custom exporter like in the [basic example](#runtime-fbx-exporter) provided below.

+> [!NOTE]
+> Runtime FBX export only works with 64 bit Windows, MacOS and Ubuntu standalone player builds.

+## Example scripts

+### FBX export

+Use this script as an example to export GameObjects to FBX files within the Unity Editor.

 ```
 using System.IO;